Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion

 Preventing BBQ fires with good BBQ maintenance should be the focus.

-The gas leak is rarely from the gas bottle itself and an actual gas bottle or LPG tank explosion, resulting from a BBQ fire, would be very unusual.
+The gas leak is rarely from the gas bottle itself and an actual gas cylinder explosion or Propane-LPG tank explosion, resulting from a BBQ fire, would be very unusual.

-The fire will self-extinguish when the gas bottle runs dry, as barbecues should always be placed safely away from other flammable materials.
+The fire will self-extinguish when the gas cylinder runs dry, as barbecues should always be placed safely away from other flammable materials.

 The gas bottle may have some scorch marks on it, but it is intact.